Taohong01/Notes/index.md

 ## Welcome to my github notes

-Looks like this is nice way to store and publish notes on the internet, so I want to give it a try.
+Looks like this is nice way to store and publish notes on the internet.

-You can use the [editor on GitHub](https://github.com/Taohong01/Notes/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown